CS-433/ml-project-2-m-m-ms_/README.md

 #### **Noise2Void**:
 1. **To train and evaluate the model**:
    - Use the Python script `train_n2v.py` or the Jupyter notebook `train_n2v.ipynb`.
-   - The results of the denoised images will appear after the training completes.
+   - The results of the denoised images will appear after the training is completed.
 2. **Note**: Training `Noise2Void` hasn't been tested properly due to difficulties encountered with [CAREAmics](https://careamics.github.io/0.1/) library.

 ---